isomerpages/moe-rosyth/_for-parents/Admission Matters.md

 |  2018 | 300  | 159  | 67  |  32<br><br><br>Balloting outside 2km: 28 applicants vying for 21 vacancies |  21<br><br><br>Balloting within 1km: 25 applicants | 21 <br><br>Balloting within 1km: 100 applicants |
 |  2017 | 300  | 141  | 65  |  42 | 25<br><br>Balloting outside 2km: 2 applicants vying for 1 vacancy   | 27  <br><br><br>Balloting within 1km: 86 applicants |

+**Balloting** will be conducted should the number of applications exceed the number of vacancies in any phase.
+Singapore Citizen (SC) children will be admitted first ahead of Permanent Resident children before home-school distance is considered.
+Should the number of SC applications exceed the number of vacancies in a specific phase, places will be balloted according to the home-school distance category in the following order of priority:
+1)  Children living within 1km of the school of choice
+2) Children living between 1km and 2km of the school of choice
+3) Children living outside 2km of the school of choice

+**Request for School Record** <br>
+Parents can approach the MOE Customer Service Centre to request for a copy of your school record.
+Parents can purchase a Certified-True-Copy of your PSLE certificate at $10 from the Customer Service Centre.